 The economic environment of business has changed dramatically in recent years.
-After decades of growth and dominance, the US economy is now challenged by the developing economies of other nations, which are jockeying to be number one.
-Since the financial crisis in 2008, the US economy and businesses have struggled to recover from the greatest economic crisis since the Great Depression of the 1930s.
+After decades of growth and dominance, the United States economy is now challenged by the developing economies of other nations, which are jockeying to be number one.
+Since the financial crisis in 2008, the U.S. economy and businesses have struggled to recover from the greatest economic crisis since the Great Depression of the 1930s.
 Long-established companies have closed their doors, costing workers their jobs, retirement savings, and even their homes.
-Thus far the US economy has proven resilient, and since the Great Recession in 2008, the stock market has more than recovered, home prices have reached an all-time high, and unemployment is at a record low.
+Thus far, the U.S. economy has proven resilient, and since the Great Recession in 2008, the stock market has more than recovered, home prices have reached an all-time high, and unemployment is at a record low.
 Despite this progress, there are still challenges to be faced in the economic environment.
-Wages have not grown in step with overall economic growth, the US workforce has shrunk, there are less buyers in the real estate market, and wealth inequality has continued to increase.
+Wages have not grown in step with overall economic growth, the U.S. workforce has shrunk, there are fewer buyers in the real estate market, and wealth inequality has continued to increase.
 These economic conditions have all had a direct impact on businesses, regardless of size.

 Legal developments in our culture at large—for instance, the legalization of marijuana and same-sex marriage or the strengthening of privacy laws—can and do have an enormous impact on the way companies do business, on everything from what companies sell to how their products are manufactured, labeled, and marketed.

 Almost daily, businesses are driven to rethink the business technology they use to reach customers, produce their products, and provide their services.
-When we refer to business technology we mean digital tools such as computers, telecommunications, and the Internet.
+When we refer to business technology, we mean digital tools such as computers, telecommunications, and the Internet.
 The expansion of Internet access to virtually every corner of the world has forced many traditional brick-and-mortar businesses into e-commerce or online sales.
 The advantage to businesses is that their customers no longer have to live in proximity to their stores in order to purchase goods and services.
-Consumers can conveniently shop for products and services without leaving their home, their desk, or their phone.
-The disadvantage to businesses is that consumers are also able to compare competitors’ prices, benefits, features, and services (which shows how one environment—technology—can affect another—the competitive environment).
-Today’s businesses have to be vigilant about spotting emerging trends not only in technology but in the way consumers use that technology.
+Consumers can conveniently shop for products and services without leaving their homes, their desks, or their phones.
+The disadvantage to businesses is that consumers are also able to compare competitors’ prices, benefits, features, and services (which shows how one environment, technology, can affect another—the competitive environment).
+Today’s businesses have to be vigilant about spotting emerging trends, not only in technology but in the way consumers use that technology.

 The social environment of business encompasses the values, attitudes, beliefs, wants, and desires of the consuming public.
-The demographics that describe the American population by gender, age, ethnicity, location, occupation, education and income are constantly evolving.
-The American population is steadily becoming more ethnically diverse: The US Census Bureau estimates that the Hispanic and Asian populations in the United States will double by 2050.
-At the same time, Americans are aging, and with the current median above thirty-six years of age, it will not be long before the majority of Americans are ready to retire.
+The demographics that describe the American population by gender, age, ethnicity, location, occupation, education, and income are constantly evolving.
+The American population is steadily becoming more ethnically diverse: the United States Census Bureau estimates that the Hispanic and Asian populations in the United States will double by 2050.
+With the current median above 36 years of age, it may not be long before the majority of currently living Americans are ready to retire.